Posted on June 21, 2022

 5 Tips for Lighting your Living Room

 Our lounges are normally the most versatile room of our homes.
-Having a well lit lounge will help to easily transform the room, one moment it may need to be well lit for a family board game session next a cosy place to enjoy a film on the sofa.
+Having a well lit living room will help to easily transform the room.
+One moment it may need to be well lit for a family board game session.
+Next, it becomes a cosy place to enjoy a film on the sofa.

 There are three different type of lighting to think about.

-• Accent Lighting; These are lights used to create atmosphere and mood.
+- Accent Lighting; These are lights used to create atmosphere and mood in the living room.

 Here are a few tips to ensure you make the most out of our lighting and lounge.